ShiJbey/orrery/README.md

 2. Starting a new job, moving into a residence, leaving a job, dying, or leaving the simulation entirely, are all events that may increase or decrease characters' interaction scores.

+## Troubleshooting

+### Difficulties installing with `pip install -e "."`

+This is probably due to your Pip installation being out of date.
+Please try upgrading your pip to the latest version with `python -m pip install -U pip`.
+This project uses a `pyproject.toml` file for project configuration, which is not supported on older pip versions.